 Information such as price-to-earnings ratio, return on equity, and earnings per share determine the attractiveness of an asset.
 The analysis also looks at past stock prices and attempts to assess future costs.
 This type of analysis is what experts refer to as technical research.
 Fortunately, modern investors don’t have to rely on professional analysts.
 You can do all this with the help of analysis tools such as average directional index, on-balance volume, and the stochastic oscillator.

 Sector sympathy trading is a strategy where an investor looks at the performance of the hot stock in the same sector.
 A bad earning report of one major player in an industry often affects other stocks in the same sector.
-For instance, if you invest in energy stock.
-Low earnings by Exxon Mobil may mean other stocks in the energy sector will suffer the same fate.
+For instance, if you invest in airline stock.
+Low earnings by Delta may mean other stocks in the airline sector will suffer the same fate.